mrcrypster/datachild/articles/how-to-read-and-write-csv-with-go.md

 * `fmt.Println(err)` - output error
 * `continue` - we do not want to process (or print as in the example) invalid rows, so we skip

-Another option is to use `csvclean` (@plan) tool from [csvkit](https://csvkit.readthedocs.io/en/latest/tutorial/1_getting_started.html#installing-csvkit) toolset to filter invalid rows from the CSV file.
+Another option is to use `csvclean` (@plan: csvkit) tool from [csvkit](https://csvkit.readthedocs.io/en/latest/tutorial/1_getting_started.html#installing-csvkit) toolset to filter invalid rows from the CSV file.